Finding and counting vertex-colored subtrees: Finding vertex-colored subtrees

 The restriction of \textsc{Colorful Graph Motif} when $|C| = k$ is called \textsc{Exact Colorful Graph Motif} ($\pxcgm$).
 Note that this restriction requires that the vertices of $T$ are bijectively labeled by the colors of $C$.
 In \cite{Bruckner:2009}, the $\pxcgm$ problem was shown to be solvable in $\bigos(2^k)$ time and space, while it is not difficult to see that the general $\pcgm$ problem can be solved in $\bigos((2e)^k)$ time and $\bigos(2^k)$ space by color-coding.
 By using a reduction to \textsc{Multilinear Detection}, we improve upon these complexities.
 In the following, we let $n$ and $m$ denote the number of vertices and the number of edges of $G$, respectively.

 \begin{proposition} $\pcgm$ is solvable by a randomized algorithm in $\bigot(2^k k^2 m)$ time and $\bigot(k n)$ space. \end{proposition}

-\begin{proof} [Sketch] Let $I$ be an instance of $\pcgm$.
-We construct the following circuit $\C_I$: its set of variables is $\{ x_c : c \in C \}$, and we introduce intermediary nodes $P_{i,u}$ for $1 \leq i \leq k, u \in V$, as well as a root node $P$.
-Informally, the multilinear monomials of $P_{i,u}$ will correspond to colorful subtrees of $G$ having $i$ vertices, including $u$.
+\begin{proof} Let $I$ be an instance of $\pcgm$.
+We construct the following circuit $\C_I$: its set of variables is $\{ x_c : c \in C \}$, and we introduce intermediate nodes $P_{i,u}$ for $1 \leq i \leq k, u \in V$, as well as a root node $P$.
+Informally, the multilinear monomials of $P_{i,u}$ will correspond to distinctly colored subtrees of $G$ having $i$ vertices, including $u$.
 The definitions are as follows: